-ACT staff also did a match between the ACT Test and the standards of more than 30 states, including the Illinois Learning Standards.
+In addition, ACT staff have completed matches between the ACT and the standards of more than 30 states, including the Illinois Learning Standards.
 ISBE reviewed ACT's study comparing the skills assessed on the ACT with the Standards.
-The ACT study was conducted in two parts: Part 1, conducted in 1999, looked at the Illinois Learning Standards to determine which of them were measured by the ACT.
+The first ACT study was conducted in two parts: Part 1, conducted in 1999, looked at the Illinois Learning Standards to determine which of them were measured by the ACT.
 The results of this study showed that in language arts (State Goals 1, 2, and 3), five of the six Illinois Learning Standards under reading and writing are covered on the ACT.
-In mathematics (State Goals 6, 7, 8, 9, and 10), 16 of the 18 Illinois Learning Standards are covered by the ACT.
-In science, State Goal 11 matches well with that which is measured by the ACT Science Test.
+In mathematics (State Goals 6, 7, 8, 9, and 10), 16 of the 18

+Illinois Learning Standards are covered by the ACT.
+In science, State Goal 11 matches well with the knowledge and skills measured by the ACT Science Test.
 Part 2 of the study, conducted in 2000, looked at the ACT College Readiness Standards® (the knowledge and skills students in various score ranges of the ACT are likely to have attained) to determine if what is measured by the ACT is part of the Illinois Learning Standards.
-The results of Part 2 of this study showed that all of the ACT College Readiness Standards (formerly known as ACT's Standards for Transition) are subsumed under the Illinois Learning Standards.
-The detailed results of both parts of the ACT study are summarized in two reports: Comparison of the Illinois Learning Standards to the ACT Assessment, PLAN, and EXPLORE (February 1999) and Comparison of the Illinois Learning Standards to the ACT Assessment Standards for Transition (February 2000).
+The results of Part 2 of this study showed that nearly all of the ACT College Readiness Standards (formerly known as ACT's Standards for Transition) are subsumed under the Illinois Learning Standards.
+The detailed results of both parts of the ACT study are summarized in two reports: Comparison of the Illinois Learning Standards to the